thetutlage/alpine-teleport/README.md

 ---

 #### "x-teleport" cannot locate the target DOM node
-The warning is raised when we are not able to find a DOM node with the selector expression passed to `x-teleport`.
+The warning is raised when we cannot find a DOM node with the selector expression passed to `x-teleport`.

-Make sure you are using a valid query selector, or manually verify that the DOM node with the same selector exists. `document.querySelector(yourExpression)` should we able to locate the DOM node.
+Make sure you are using a valid query selector, or manually verify that the DOM node with the same selector exists. `document.querySelector(yourExpression)` should be able to locate the DOM node.